cli/oauth/README.md

 For this reason, the GitHub CLI has its OAuth client information committed to `cli/cli` source code as:

-1. `gh` releases are publicly distributed and can be decompiled to retrieve this information
+1. `gh` releases are publicly distributed and can be decompiled to retrieve this information as described in [cli/cli#492](https://github.com/cli/cli/pull/492)
 2. `gh` has semi-officially supported `go install` installation as described in [cli/cli#9912](https://github.com/cli/cli/issues/9912)

 Applications using [web application flow][gh-web] must keep the OAuth client secret confidential.